Cervical Cancer - Prevention

 Have regular Pap test screening

-If you are age 26 or younger, you can get the HPV vaccine.
+If you are a woman age 26 or younger or a man age 21 and younger, get the HPV vaccine.
 The vaccines Cervarix(What is a PDF document?) and Gardasil(What is a PDF document?) protect against two types of human papillomavirus (HPV) that cause cervical cancer.
-The series of shots is recommended for girls age 11 or 12 and can be given to females ages 9 to 26.
-You can get either vaccine.
+It is recommended for children age 11 or 12, but can be given as early as age 9.
+For girls who have not already gotten the vaccine, it is recommended up to age 26.
+For boys who have not already gotten the shot, the vaccine is recommended up to age 21.
+Gardasil is used for males.
+Females can get either vaccine.
 For more information,

 see the topic